JesseZhuang/CSAPP/os/2.virtualization/notes.md

 **Reboot is Useful**

 Specifically, reboot is useful because it moves software back to a known and likely more tested state.
 Reboots also reclaim stale or leaked resources (e.g., memory) which may otherwise be hard to handle.
 Finally, reboots are easy to automate.
 For all of these reasons, it is not uncommon in large-scale cluster Internet services for system management software to periodically reboot sets of machines in order to reset them and thus obtain the advantages listed above.

+## 2.5 Scheduling

+Scheduling employs a series of policies (sometimes called disciplines).
+The origins of scheduling, in fact, predate computer systems; early approaches were taken from the field of operations management and applied to computers.
+This reality should be no surprise: assembly lines and many other human endeavors also require scheduling, and many of the same concerns exist therein, including a laser-like desire for efficiency.

+### 2.5.1 Workload Assumptions